SHPEUCF/shpeucfapp/README.md

 #### Print: Entry, ":CFBundleIdentifier", Does Not Exist:
 1. Open the project on xCode which means to open: shpeucfapp/ios/shpeucfapp.xcodeproj
-2. In xCode: File ->Workspace setting
+2. In xCode: File ->Workspace setting :hammer:
 3. Change Build System to Legacy Build System and click OK
 4. Follow these instructions:
 ![alt text](https://user-images.githubusercontent.com/2400215/45737941-92981200-bc08-11e8-80fc-978147db7a9a.png)